 Lightning veteran wing Brenden Morrow returned to the ice Thursday, having been limited the past three days due to a stiff back.

-Morrow, 35, was encouraged about how he felt after a long workout, and though he didn't play Thursday night against the Panthers at BB&T Center, he hopes to get into the preseason finale against the Panthers on Saturday at Amalie Arena.
+Morrow, 35, was encouraged with how he felt after a long workout, and while he won't play tonight in Sunrise against the Panthers, he's hoping to get into the preseason finale Saturday at Amalie Arena.

-"I had a good day, so spirits are pretty high," Morrow said.
-"It's been frustrating the last couple days, but I felt really good.
-I think we'll see how it reacts ... but I'm hopeful for Saturday."
+"I had a good day today, so spirits are pretty high," Morrow said.
+"It's been frustrating the last couple days, but I felt really good today.
+I think we'll see how it reacts after today's skate.
+But hopeful for Saturday."

-The Lightning signed Morrow to a one-year, $1.55 million deal last summer to provide much-needed experience to a young forward corps.
-One of the first to show up in Brandon for informal skates in August, Morrow looked good in camp playing alongside C Brian Boyle, though he has appeared in only one game.
+The Lightning signed Morrow to a one-year, $1.55 million deal this summer to provide some much-needed experience to a young forward core.
+One of the first to show up in Brandon for informal skates in August, Morrow looked good in camp, playing alongside C Brian Boyle, though only got to appear in one game.

-Morrow pointed out he arrived late in camp with the Blues last season and played in only one preseason game.
-He'd just prefer not to do that again.
+Morrow did point out he arrived late in camp with St. Louis last season and only played in one preseason game, so he's done it before.
+He'd just prefer not to.

-DROUIN UPDATE: Touted wing prospect Jonathan Drouin said he'll get an X-ray in the next couple of days to see how his fractured right thumb is healing.
-He has been at practice the past three days wearing a no-contact jersey and said the thumb feels better when he stick handles and takes wrist shots.
+DROUIN UPDATE: Touted wing prospect Jonathan Drouin said he'll get an x-ray in the next couple days to see how his fractured right thumb is healing.
+He's been at practice the last three days wearing a red no-contact jersey, saying it feels better when he stickhandles and takes wrist shots.

-But with just a week before the regular season starts, it doesn't appear likely Drouin will be ready, as much as he has hoped he would be.
-Coach Jon Cooper said the Lightning won't rush Drouin, partly because it doesn't believe it has to.
+But with just a week before the regular season starts, it doesn't appear likely Drouin will be ready by then, as much as he hoped he would.
+Coach Jon Cooper said they won't rush Drouin, partly because they don't feel like they have to.